 Austrian battery pioneer launches a revolutionary, automated 2-speed transmission for electric vehicles.

 The young high-tech company from Austria, which consistently implements its vision of an electrical future with innovative products and solutions, is making a stir with another world innovation.
-A production-ready, automated 2-speed transmission for electric mobility applications in combination with an integrated powertrain architecture specially developed in cooperation with Sala Drive GmbH – both designed for high performance and torque ranges.
+An automated 2-speed transmission for electric mobility applications in combination with an integrated powertrain architecture specially developed in cooperation with Sala Drive GmbH – both designed for high performance and torque ranges.
 “We have set ourselves the demanding task of building an ultra-light, electric supercar based on a historic sports car as the ideal application for our transmission,” says Markus Kreisel, CEO of Kreisel Electric.
 The challenge here is that there is nothing even remotely like a standard component available here, no matter where you look.
 “So we developed the essential components ourselves on the basis of our own requirements profile,” Markus Kreisel continues.

 For example, the automated 2-speed transmission not only had to be able to guarantee unique acceleration values and top speeds, but also act as a reliable link between a high-performance powertrain and a correspondingly powerful and lightweight battery, which was also specially developed for the vehicle.
 The result is at the same time an experience in itself and very impressive.
 The sports car, which was already on show at Techno Classica in Essen in April 2017, sprints from 0 to 100 km/h in around 2.5 seconds, achieving a top speed of above 300 km/h.
 And all this with a range that is not only impressive in the supercar category: with a single battery charge you can easily break the magic range limit of more than 350 km.